Sayaka Yoshimura: 2014–2018: Team Ogasawara

+2018–2025: Team Yoshimura

-For the 2018–19 season, Yoshimura stepped up to skip the team with Onodera at third, Ohmiya at second and Funayama as lead.
+Following Ogasawara's retirement, for the 2018–19 season, Yoshimura stepped up to skip the team with Onodera at third, Ohmiya at second, and Funayama playing lead.
 The team would have immediate success on the tour, winning the 2018 Oakville Fall Classic.
 The team played in three Slams over the course of the season, the 2018 Tour Challenge Tier 2, the 2018 National and 2019 Players' Championship.
 Despite missing the playoffs at the National and Players' Championship, the team made it all the way to the final of the Tour Challenge Tier 2 where they were defeated by the Elena Stern rink.
 They also had three runner-up finishes at the Colonial Square Ladies Classic, the 2018 Paf Masters Tour and the Karuizawa International.
 At the 2019 Japan Curling Championships, Yoshimura led her team to a fourth place 5–3 record in the round robin.
 They were then able to defeat Fujikyu in the 3 vs. 4 game but were eliminated by Loco Solare in the semifinal, earning the bronze medal.

 Team Yoshimura had a slow start to the 2019–20 season, only qualifying for the playoffs in three of their first eight events.
 They reached the semifinals of the 2019 Cargill Curling Training Centre Icebreaker and the quarterfinals of both the 2019 AMJ Campbell Shorty Jenkins Classic and the KW Fall Classic.
 They would find success at the first Grand Slam event of the season, however, reaching the playoffs of the 2019 Masters with a 3–1 record.
 They would then upset higher ranked teams Jennifer Jones and Silvana Tirinzoni before losing to Tracy Fleury in the final.
 It marked the first time an Asian team made it to a grand slam final, excluding defunct events.
 The team would not qualify in any of the three other Slams they participated in during the season, the 2019 Tour Challenge, the 2019 National or the 2020 Canadian Open.
 They once again finished third at the 2020 Japan Curling Championships after a semifinal loss to Chubu Electric Power (Seina Nakajima).
 The Japanese championship would be their last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were also cancelled due to the pandemic.